WPI-HPRC/Propulsion-Nozzle-Calculator/README.md

  - Calorically Perfect Gas <br />
  - Alluminum particles are the only non-gas in the exhaust <br />

-Calculates the thrust using the rocket thrust equation for chamber pressure and exit pressure during the burn.

 # Total Impulse

+Multiplies the average thrust by the burn time to get total impulse.

 ![Total Impulse Equation](https://i.ibb.co/QYkVXVH/Screenshot-2022-12-09-134634.png)

 ### Assumptions <br />
  - None <br />

-Multiplies the average thrust by the burn time to get total impulse.

 # Specific Impulse

+Divides total impulse by the mass of the propellent times gravity to get specific impulse.

 ![Specific Impulse Equation]()

 ### Assumptions <br />
  - None <br />

-Divides total impulse by the mass of the propellent times gravity to get specific impulse.

 # Throat Temperature